 Researchers must take all reasonable precautions to ensure that data subjects are not harmed as a result of their data being used for research.
-To that end, they must consider carefully the specific requirements of the research; consult local legal requirements/ restrictions, regulations, and customs; and consider practical implications that the research activities may have on data subjects.
-In all cases, researchers must only ask of data subjects what is acceptable, safe and fair.
+To that end, they must consider carefully the specific requirements of the research; consult local legal requirements/ restrictions, regulations and customs; and consider practical implications that the research activities may have on data subjects.
+In all cases, researchers must only ask of data subjects what in the data subject's view is acceptable, safe and fair.